GIS-Pro & CalGIS 2018: Registration & Venue

 - The hotel rates shown above are final.
-If you happen to receive an email from an outside organization about booking hotel rooms for GIS-Pro & CalGIS 2018, it is a scam.
-Do not respond!
+If you happen to receive an email or phone call from an outside organization about booking hotel rooms for GIS-Pro & CalGIS 2018, it is a SCAM.
+Do not respond.
 Rooms for the conference are available only through the Reservations Link above.

 Parking: On-site parking, fee: 18 USD daily/ Valet parking, fee: 36 USD daily

 Getting to Palm Springs: